 With Daminion server you can customize these roles in addition to creating your own custom sets of user roles giving you full control.
 Daminion ships with four built-in user roles: admin, editor, guest, and viewer.

 These built-in roles can be duplicated and subsequently customized to suit your specific level of access control, or you can build them from scratch.

 For a detailed breakdown of how to establish custom user roles in Daminion, please refer to our help section here.

 Control asset life-cycle

 Depending on the age of your asset library you should establish a policy to keep your assets fresh and relevant.
-Establish a plan and reinforce it on a set basis (annual, quarterly or monthly depending on the frequency of asset acquisition) and keep your DAM system from overflowing with aging records.
+Establish a plan and reinforce it on a set basis (annual, quarterly or monthly depending on the frequency of asset acquisition) and keep your DAM system from overflowing with ageing records.

 A sample of your asset life-cycle policy might read something like this:

-- all assets have a life-cycle of 5 years
+- all assets have a life cycle of 5 years

 - assets older than ten years are removed from the system and transferred to physical backup to be archived.

 Implementing a life-cycle policy in Daminion server is as straightforward as creating a separate catalogue, querying the system for old records and moving them to a different catalogue out of the mainstream user experience.